 - Sliced thin and roasted and used in a sandwich

 The celery root, as you may have guessed, is the root of celery.
 The celery stalks are harvested much earlier in the season.
-In the fall, when the stalks have become thinner, darker and wildly bitter to taste, is when you know the energy, power and flavour has moved down into the roots.
+In the fall, when the stalks have become thinner, darker, and wildly bitter to taste, is when you know the energy, power and flavour have moved down into the roots.
 Be sure to save the stalks, however.
-I wouldn't recommend using them in a soup that you'll be pureeing but you can definitely add them to veggie stock or bone broth.
+I wouldn’t recommend using them in a soup that you’ll be pureeing but you can definitely add them to veggie stock or bone broth.

 Let’s move along and discuss this incredible soup.

 Once steamed, the celery root takes on a very soft and creamy texture.
 This is what makes it so good as a replacement for potatoes in a mash.
 You could even use celery root puree as a topping in The UnDiet Cookbook‘s UnShepherd’s Pie (page 166).

 To truly make the most of the fall harvest, this soup is one of those super local options where you can literally get all of the ingredients at your local farmer’s market or CSA box.

 There are just four base ingredients – celery root, apples, onion, and sea salt.
 I added in a few more spices to round out the flavour.
 But it is actually that simple.
 This is a great soup to cook up and enjoy on a chilly fall day.
 This one can also easily be doubled for batch prepping.
 Freeze it in single portions in half-liter mason jars (leaving about 2 inches at the top of the jar for expansion).